 The Office of Open Records Counsel continues to assist citizens and local government officials with issues surrounding access to public records and public meetings.
 Over the past year, the Office resolved more than 1,000 inquiries pertaining to the state's public records and open meetings laws.
-The Office also continues to work closely with local government officials and citizens to resolve issues related to safely conducting open public meetings during the coronavirus pandemic.

-In July 2021, the Office released its annual Legislative Update and updated its report on exceptions to the Tennessee Public Records Act to reflect 32 new or amended exceptions passed during the first session of the 112th General Assembly.
+In August 2022, the Office released its annual Legislative Update and updated its report on exceptions to the Tennessee Public Records Act to reflect 22 new or amended exceptions passed during the second session and second extraordinary session of the 112th General Assembly.
 A database of the exceptions is available online at tncot.cc/exceptions.

-In October 2021, the Office provided free statewide public records and open meetings training seminars, hosting three virtual trainings for government officials, media, and any others interested in learning more about Tennessee's public records and open meetings laws.
-The training sessions were popular, with approximately 100 attendees per session.
-Given the considerable interest in the training, the Office plans to provide this training again in 2022.
+In September and October 2022, the Office provided four free public records and open meetings training seminars at various locations throughout the state for government officials, media, and any others interested in learning more about Tennessee's public records and open meetings laws.
+The training sessions were popular, with approximately 120 attendees per session.
+Given the considerable interest in the training, the Office plans to provide this training again in 2023.

-In addition to the statewide training, the Office conducted 15 training sessions for various government entities and associations across the state, including the Tennessee Association of Municipal Clerks and Recorders, Tennessee Association of School Board Officials, Tennessee Public Risk Management Association, Tennessee Municipal Electric Power Association, Nashville Bar Association, County Officials Association of Tennessee, Trousdale County Commission, Duck River Utility Authority, Tennessee Department of
+In addition to the statewide training, the Office conducted 23 training sessions for various government entities and associations across the state, including the Municipal Technical Advisory Service, Tennessee Municipal Electric Power Association, Nashville Bar Association, Duck River Utility Authority, Utility Technology Association, Tennessee Association of Utility Districts, and the National Association of State Boards of Accountancy.